tokeh/bdd_tutorial/README.md

 }
 ```
 The implementation of the scenario steps looks almost like the one of plain JBehave.
 Unlike the plain JBehave code this implementation
-is calling the reusable Serenity *steps* on the *@Step* object instead of calling all the test code directly.
+is calling the reusable Serenity *Steps* on the *@Step* object instead of calling all the test code directly.
 ```java
 @Steps
 BookSearchSteps bookSearch;